The conditions for engineers to survive in the AI era: mastering US Big Tech system design, algorithmic thinking, and open-source practical skills.

 - Machine Learning System Design (NEW)

-- Using Tesla FSD-style pipeline (training→deployment→observation) as an example
+- Using the Tesla FSD-style pipeline (Training → Deployment → Observation) as an example

-I'll explain the structure for deploying ML models to actual production.
+Explains the structure of deploying ML models into actual production.

 - LB, CDN, MQ, Redis/Cache, Blob(S3), WebSocket, Proxy, Telemetry, etc.

-Structure it to a level that can be explained in an interview.
+Structure it to a level where you can explain it in an interview.

 - Continuous Q&A / 1 year of additional learning materials support